ktye/i/kom/readme.md

  repl  add a repl loop
 ```

-The output is a single file (Go subset) that can be compiled with Go or [wg](https://github.com/ktye/wg):
+the output is a single file of a Go subset, that can be compiled with go or [wg](https://github.com/ktye/wg), e.g. to c:

 ```
 kom file.k   [repl] > a.go